What You Should Pack

 You can learn more by visiting the Zagster website.

-There is also a Wawa Convenience Store located on Alexander Road, just south of the circle and University Place.
+There is also a Wawa Convenience Store located at 152 Alexander Road, just south of the circle and University Place.
 It is located in the parking lot of the train station.
 Wawa is open 24 hours a day, 7 days a week.
 It sells sandwiches and snacks (both hot and cold), drinks and a limited variety of fruits.
 Wawa also has an Automated Teller Machine (ATM).